Soruful/Bypass-/README.md

 -----------------------------------

-After all said and done when you are in a intense moment where you in a position where your about to get caught!
-Make sure to close all your files/cmds
+By any chance if you are in a position where you are sharing your screen close every application except for the ones you need open (game your playing ofc)

-If your program has a self destruct button

-USE IT!!!!!!!!!!!!!!!!!
+Dm or star for vouches ;))